 Functional programming and the underlying mathematical principles of λ- calculus are popular in the Computer Science undergraduate learning experience.
 Other prominent functional languages in common-use include Common Lisp, Scheme & Erlang.
 Understanding the underlying principles and advantages of functional programming are the reason computer programmers have high praise for Haskell, often citing it as a “perspective changing experience”.

-Homework Help Canada employs talent programmers fluent in multitudes of computer programming languages and are ready to deliver fully commented code & reports.
+Homework Help UK employs talent programmers fluent in multitudes of computer programming languages and are ready to deliver fully commented code & reports.

-Trust the experts at Homework Help USA, get a quote now.
+Trust the experts at Homework Help UK, get a quote now.